Meet Our Pathology Residents & Fellows

 Lindsay Nelson

 Joining us from the Des Moines University College of Osteopathic Medicine, Lindsay is passionate about global health.
-She has pursued both on campus activities including coordinating the global health service trips, and off campus activities, including a total of fifteen service trips to deliver medical, dental, and surgical care in Haiti, with a nine-month residence there as well.
-She enjoys hiking, skiing and exploring the mountains in the Northeast.
-After completing her AP/CP residency, she will pursue a fellowship in forensic pathology.
+She has taken many global health service trips across the world, including Haiti, Dominican Republic, and Tanzania.
+She enjoys traveling, running, skiing and exploring the mountains in the Northeast.
+She is currently an AP chief resident.
+After completing her AP/CP residency, she will pursue a fellowship in forensic pathology at the New York Office of the Chief Medical Examiner.

 Lynette Viruet-Guzman